sc-ventures/cloudbreak-documentation/docs/security-kerberos.md

 #### Options for Enabling Kerberos

-You have the following options for enabling Kerberos with Cloudbreak  managed clusters:
+You have the following options for enabling Kerberos in a Cloudbreak  managed cluster:

 | Option | Description | Environment |
 |---|---|---|